All Episodes

 Tom, you're next.

-It's not exactly hard work going call to call to call, like you used to in late night radio.
+It's not exactly hard work going call to call to call like you used to in late night radio.

-He's how do I say this in night?
+Look, he's, how do I say this?

 His style is boring.